A Whole Night . Xiao He. March 8 - April 12, 2025. Debut Solo Exhibition.

 We are grateful and honored to share this time with Xiao.

 There’s something so rare and so precious about a chance encounter.
-That’s how I met Xiao: she came into our previous gallery-space located on La Cienega Boulevard (along that strip of galleries there).
+That’s how we met: she came into our previous gallery-space located on La Cienega Boulevard (along that strip of galleries there).
 A conversation was sparked and we connected.
 But it was an affinity produced through the works, by being in the space—something materially and momentarily shared between us, with nothing staked except for the enjoyment of being somewhere with someone else; looking, longing, and remembering.
 (I’ve always loved that about being around art—there’s a kind of connection made that seems like it might never happen anywhere else, a conversation that could never happen without the art and without the serendipity of a chance encounter.)

 The name of this debut solo exhibition, A Whole Night, is borrowed from one of the film’s that inspired this new body of work: Toute une nuit (1982) by Chantal Akerman.
 Others—other people, other places, other times—always populate Xiao’s practice.
 The chance of seeing something, of running-into someone or something—of catching a glimpse like a “slipping glimpser”—seems to be one of the repeating movements of her painting: looking, recording, running: a nearly endless series of processing and transforming the scenes that populate her world.
 Catching-hold of an image only to let it go in the same instant.
 Everything she sees, touches, becomes something else by roiling the seams between herself and someone or somewhere else—between what she sees and how she sees it.
 Looking through the cracks at unprivate scenes too quickly sublimated to tell beauty, from violence, from love.